Guide to Duties

 You sign up for duties on your My Duties page, which is accessed through the My TSC area; you will need to login.
 The process for assigning duties is as follows:

-- 2. Assignment of unfilled duties on or after 1 February, the sailing committee will assign any remaining duties to members who have not already signed up to their basic requirement of 3.
+• 2.
+Assignment of unfilled duties on or after 1 March, any remaining duties will be assigned to members who have not already signed up to their basic requirement of 3.
 It is your responsibility to check your allocation and to ensure that you fulfil your duties.

 If you have need any help signing up, please contact us.